Alcohol (drug): Medical

 When fomepizole is not available, ethanol can be used to treat or prevent methanol or ethylene glycol poisoning.
 The rate-limiting steps for the elimination of ethanol are in common with these substances, so it competes with other alcohols for the alcohol dehydrogenase enzyme.
 Methanol itself is not highly toxic, but its metabolites formaldehyde and formic acid are; therefore, to reduce the rate of production and concentration of these harmful metabolites, ethanol can be ingested or injected.
 This avoids the production of toxic aldehyde and carboxylic acid derivatives, and reduces the more serious toxic effects of the glycols when crystallized in the kidneys.
 Ethylene glycol poisoning can be treated in the same way.

 Warfare

-Alcohol has a long association of military use, and has been called "liquid courage" for its role in preparing troops for battle, anesthetize injured soldiers, and celebrate military victories.
+Alcohol has a long association of military use, and has been called "liquid courage" for its role in preparing troops for battle, anesthetizing injured soldiers, and celebrating military victories.
 It has also served as a coping mechanism for combat stress reactions and a means of decompression from combat to everyday life.